zorino/kaamer/docs/client.md

 * -g Genetic Code

    Genetic code number for translated search (with -t fastq or -t nt) \
-   One of the following : 1-15 except 7,8 (default 11 - bacteria) \
+   One of the following : 1-15 except 7,8 (default: 11 - bacteria) \
    See https://www.bioinformatics.org/JaMBW/2/3/TranslationTables.html

 * -i Input File